UnexomWid/SudoF4/README.md

 Most people just use it as a shortcut, and it's frustrating when it doesn't work.

-Those that rage quit probably use task manager anyway, so the hook is pointless.
+Those that 'rage quit' probably use task manager anyway, so the hook is pointless.

 `Alt + F4` is an explicit request - the user wants the program to close immediately.